dtnzj/gy86/README.md

 filter the data from chips.

 2. display the data
-    3. a child proc for data display
-    4. how to simulate that for no sensors given.
 3. give the filtered data with KF
 2. make a 3-D KF model for gyro and acc data filter.